tortuca/hotel-merge/README.md

 ## Solution

 1. Merge hotel data of different suppliers
-    - Standardise and ensure all fields have the same name and format
+    - Download supplier information to disk, and load the merged data into in-app memory and cache (provided source data is reasonably small - less than 500 MB)
     - Create a Hotel object to maintain type and field consistency
 2. Parse and clean dirty data
-    - Remove inconsistent capitalization
+    - Convert PascalCase to snake_case or lower case tags
-    - Convert snake case to Pascal case
+    - Standardise and ensure all fields have the same name and format
-3. Rules to filter data
+3. Rules to represent data
     - Select the longest name, description and address amongst the three suppliers, trusting it provides the most amount of information relevant to the user
     - Extract geocoordinates and city from Patagonia or Acme
     - Combine the amenities data and rename fields for the various suppliers and remove duplicates (after trimming whitespace), where Patagonia amenities refer more to room amenities, and Acme facilties are better suited for general amenities.